epfl-ada/ada-2024-project-conquistada/README.md

 https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data

 In addition, this dataset allows us to increase the size of the sample in order to perform more precise data analysis.

+## Methods

++ Data pre-processing:
+  + Transforming the numerical columns to numbers
+  + Transforming columns that list things to actual lists.
+This makes handling the data easier, such as for one hot encoding
+  + One hot encoding of categorical data (genre, language…)
+  + Transforming revenue to log revenue, to account for the skewed distribution of revenues (see notebook)
++ Initial data analysis: plotting success vs different features (for both financial success and viewer ratings)
+  + scatter plots for continuous features (runtime, budget, year…)
+  + bar plots for categorical data (languages, actors…) revenue must be adjusted to take time (historical context) into account.
+To do so we normalize revenue according to the average of each year? or each 5 years?
+  + Regression analysis to identify most important features
+  + Comparative study between features linked to financial success and those linked to viewers’ appreciation

+## Proposed timeline

+Deadline: December 20th => 5 weeks left for the project Week 1
+Week 2
+Week 3
+Week 4
+Week 5